mgreenberry/MS4-sweetsntreats/README.md

 **Note for Assessors**

-If you would like to use Stripe to create a subscription, please use the following test card details:
+If you would like to use Stripe to create a purchase, please use the following test card details:

 * Card Number - 4242 4242 4242 4242
 * MM/YY - 0424